What Are Benzodiazepines? Names & Uses

 FAQs

-Yes, benzodiazepines are highly addictive medications with a strong potential for physical and psychological addiction, even when used as prescribed.
+Yes, benzodiazepines are highly addictive and can cause physical and psychological dependence.

 We’re passionate about helping you overcome addiction because we’ve been there.
 With founders and many staff having gone through recovery themselves, our evidence-based treatment programs are built on a foundation of empathy & a desire to see you succeed.